redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	  privateKey:
 	    rotationPolicy: Always

+In Route 53 verify the creation of a TXT record for the hosted zone of your domain.

 Verify the readiness of the certificate:

 	oc get certificates -n my-project

-Verify the presence of the TLS secret that stores the wildcard certificate and private key:
+Verify the presence of the TLS secret that stores the certificate and private key:

 	oc get secret -n my-project